Methodism: Canada

 The spread of Methodism in the Canadas was seriously disrupted by the War of 1812 but quickly gained lost ground after the Treaty of Ghent was signed in 1815.
 In 1817, the British Wesleyans arrived in the Canadas from the Maritimes but by 1820 had agreed, with the Episcopal Methodists, to confine their work to Lower Canada (present-day Quebec) while the latter would confine themselves to Upper Canada (present-day Ontario).
 In the summer of 1818, the first place of public worship was erected for the Wesleyan Methodists in York, later Toronto.
 The chapel for the First Methodist Church was built on the corner of King Street and Jordan Street, the entire cost of the building was $250, an amount that took the congregation three years to raise.
 In 1828, Upper Canadian Methodists were permitted by the General Conference in the United States to form an independent Canadian Conference and, in 1833, the Canadian Conference merged with the British Wesleyans to form the Wesleyan Methodist Church in Canada.
 In 1884, most Canadian Methodists were brought under the umbrella of the Methodist Church, Canada.

+In the fall of 1873 and winter of 1874, General Superintendent B. T. Roberts of the Free Methodist Church visited Scarborough on the invitation of Robert Loveless, a Primitive Methodist layman.
+Later, in 1876 while presiding over the very young North Michigan Conference, he read conference appointments that assigned C.H.
+Sage his field of labour—Canada.
+This led to the expansion of the Free Methodist Church in Canada.

 In 1925, the Methodist Church, Canada and most Presbyterian congregations (then by far the largest Protestant communion in Canada), most Congregational Union of Ontario and Quebec congregations, Union Churches in Western Canada, and the American Presbyterian Church in Montreal merged to form the United Church of Canada.
-In 1968, the Evangelical United Brethren Church's Canadian congregations joined after their American counterparts joined the United Methodist Church.
+In 1968, the Evangelical United Brethren Church's Canadian congregations joined the United Church of Canada.

+The Free Methodist Church in Canada is the largest Methodist denomination in the country at present.
+A smaller denomination, the British Methodist Episcopal Church, remains active today as well.